tulir/recipebook/README.md

 ### Production
 Run `mvn clean compile package` to compile and package everything into `./target/recipebook-<version>-jar-with-dependencies.jar`.
-Then simply run the jar and open the web server at localhost:8080
+Then, simply run the jar and open the web server at [localhost:29314](http://localhost:29314).
+You can change the IP and port by providing them as command-line arguments (IP first, then port).

 ### Development
 Install backend dependencies with Maven, then start the server with your IDE.